mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 But should we go through all the kid's performance computations in case the kid's instance hasn't changed?
 Yes, we should since we don't know if the object we own a reference to hasn't changed.

 Fortunately, we used [immutable records](https://facebook.github.io/immutable-js/docs/#/Record) for representing our domain objects.
-Immutable records are something like maps but allow to take advantage of the static typing in TypeScript.
+Immutable records are something like immutable maps but allow to take advantage of the static typing in TypeScript.
 Although they are pretty cool, they are also quite verbose.
 For instance, our `Kid` domain class looks something like:

 ```ts
 const kidRecord = Immutable.Record({